 I will call John as soon as possible.

-The present continuous is made up of two parts: the present tense of the verb to be and the present participle of the main verb.
-Among its many functions, it also plays the role of talking about a project that has been already planned for the future.
+To tell the truth, sometimes we fail to achieve our resolutions simply because they aren’t clear and we never set a specific deadline for achieving them.
+You must be specific and define exactly what you want.
+What about trying to write your goal in the continuous?
+The present continuous is made up of two parts: the present of the verb to be and the present participle of the main verb.
+Among its many functions, it’s also used to talk about a project already planned in the future:

 I am visiting Orlando with some friends in May.

 Dare to dream

 Maybe you’re not sure what you want to do, or when, or where.
 But you can brainstorm, use your imagination, and set your mind free.
 Don’t forget that dreams are free.
 The verbs to plan and to think are used in the present continuous to express plans and intentions that we haven’t planned out or that we aren’t yet completely sure about.